Is There a Right Age for Opening an IRA?

 This is when people typically start thinking about opening an IRA and with good reason.
 You're in your prime earning years, so you likely have the money to tackle this goal.
 At this stage of your life, it's generally a good idea to start saving as much as possible for retirement.

 One goal is not only to open an IRA, but also to contribute the maximum amount possible each year.
-As of 2024, you can contribute a maximum of $7,000 a year when you're younger than 50 and up to $8,000 a year if you're 50 or older.1
+You can contribute a maximum of $7,000 a year when you're younger than 50 and up to $8,000 a year if you're 50 or older.1

 If you do choose to max out every year, remember that if you fall short you can't make up contributions later, due to IRA contribution limits.